 For a wonderful sample of what the Road to Hana offers, consider this itinerary (then double back on the return leg):

-• Garden of Eden Arboretum ($15 admission, waterfall, over 500 different tropical plants)
+- Garden of Eden Arboretum ($20 admission or cheaper with AAA, waterfall, over 500 different tropical plants)

 There are plenty of other beautiful and unusual stops even on this short route!